Synerise/ios-sdk/README.md

 ## Handling push notifications

-In order to display push message and banners properly, you have to pass incoming push notification payload to SyneriseSDK in your AppDelegate:
+In order to display push message and banners properly, you have to pass incoming push notification payload to **Synerise SDK** in your AppDelegate:

 **Swift:**
 ```swift